 The ads that you see relevant to your online activity are tailored to you by using tracking cookies across the web.
 Even though this is harmless most of the time, there are times where your data is abused and shared with third-party marketing research firms.
-With the new feature by Apple, users can disable app tracking on iPhone and iPad.
+With app tracking transparency, users can completely disable app tracking on iPhone and iPad.

 How to disable app tracking on iPhone and iPad

-You can follow our guide to disable app tracking on iPhone and iPad, but in order to make this work your device is required iOS 14 or iPadOS 14.
-Earlier iOS do not possess the capability.
+You can follow our guide to disable app tracking on iPhone and iPad, as long as you are on iOS 14.5 or later version.
+Earlier iOS versions do not have this feature.

 - Go to Settings.